Glossary

 Relative Position

-A Skater’s location, when in bounds and upright, in relation to other Skaters involved in the action.
-Relative position is said to be “gained” or “lost” if said location changes in a way that gives or loses some advantage (for example, one Skater passing another, or being knocked down, out of bounds, or out of play).
+A Skater’s location, when In Bounds and Upright, in relation to other Skaters involved in the action.
+Relative position is said to be “gained” or “lost” if this location changes in a way that gives or loses some advantage (for example, one Skater passing another, or being knocked Down, Out of Bounds, or Out of Play).
 Relative position is only measured in the counterclockwise direction.

 Roster